Colorbond Letterbox Powder Coat Colour Guide

 Classic Cream is a staple on most suburban streets, especially those that are of heritage.
 It matches well with red brick houses and is a common paint colour for fences and front verandas.

-Classic Cream Superior
+Classic Cream Grange

 A full third of Colorbond's catalogue is some form of grey, which tells you how popular and in-fashion greys are for exterior design.
 Most modern built houses feature some form of grey and it matches well with most urban built environments like CBDs or inner city suburbs.